dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 related:
 - 2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1
 - 2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2
-- 2016-09-29-angular-2-authentication
 ---

 **TL;DR:** Many AngularJS 1.x developers are interested in Angular 2, but the major differences between versions 1 and 2 are daunting when we have so many Angular 1 apps already in production or maintenance.
-In the first two parts of this tutorial we set up our Angular 2 app, migrated the basic architecture, routing, API, and more.
+In [Part 1](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-1) and [Part 2](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2) of this tutorial we set up our Angular 2 app, migrated the basic architecture, routing, API, and more.
 In this final installment we'll finish our app!
 The final code for our Angular 2 app can be cloned from the [ng2-dinos GitHub repo](https://github.com/auth0-blog/ng2-dinos).

 ---

 ## Recap and Introduction to Part 3

-In [Migrating an Angular 1 App to Angular 2 - Part 2](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2) we introduced the Angular 1 [**ng1-dinos**](https://github.com/auth0-blog/ng1-dinos) Single Page Application and began migrating it to Angular 2 [**ng2-dinos**](https://github.com/auth0-blog/ng2-dinos).
-So far we've migrated basic architecture, pages and routing, getting API data, and filtering.
-This part of the tutorial will cover:
+In [Migrating an Angular 1 App to Angular 2 - Part 1](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-1) we introduced the Angular 1 [**ng1-dinos**](https://github.com/auth0-blog/ng1-dinos) Single Page Application and migrated the basic app architecture to Angular 2 [**ng2-dinos**](https://github.com/auth0-blog/ng2-dinos).
+After [Migrating an Angular 1 App to Angular 2 - Part 2](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-2) we've migrated pages and routing, getting API data, and filtering.

+The third and final part of the tutorial will cover:

 * Routing detail pages
 * Dinosaur detail model and calling the [sample-nodeserver-dinos](https://github.com/auth0-blog/sample-nodeserver-dinos) API for dino information by ID
 * Loading states for API calls
+* Bonus: user authentication with Auth0 and JSON Web Tokens

 > **Note:** Remember that we're _migrating_ an Angular 1 app to Angular 2 with a fresh build.
 We're not _upgrading_ the original Angular 1 codebase.